 Since I was elected, I have worked with Governor Cooper to get the residents of North Mecklenburg a better deal on I-77 by filing a bill to restore the Governor’s authority to cancel and/or renegotiate the toll contract and to buy out the contract when feasible (which should not come out of the North Mecklenburg road projects budget).
+During construction of the lanes, I was in frequent contact with drivers who had questions and concerns about unsafe conditions in the construction zone, and made sure DOT was aware and responsive as problems arose.
+I am also able to help resolve incorrect toll bill disputes: If you get a bill that you do not owe, don't pay it!
 I support the recommendation of the I-77 Advisory Group to harden the shoulders between exits to add capacity during peak hours, a plan approved by CRTPO in July 2019.
-Construction is slated to begin in the summer of 2020.
-I am in frequent contact with drivers who have questions and concerns about unsafe conditions in the construction zone, making sure DOT is aware and responsive as problems arise.
-I am also able to help resolve incorrect toll bill disputes: If you get a bill that you do not owe, don't pay it!
-I keep residents updated about construction issues and progress via my Facebook page and bi-weekly newsletter (sign up at this link).
+Construction on the shoulders was slated to begin in the summer of 2020, but got delayed due to the pandemic.
 I am also working to make sure we get a fair share of our tax dollars for road and sidewalk projects in our district.
 We must have transportation solutions that benefit all of our residents, not just those who can pay exorbitant tolls.

 This issue affects all parts of our district and the state.
 As long as the Republican majority is in place, there’s nothing to stop the General Assembly from adding similar toll roads across all of Mecklenburg County and other parts of the state.
 Toll roads are unpopular for many valid reasons -- they are annoying, confusing, unfair as a double tax and bad for nearby towns and businesses.
 As I heard the NC Turnpike Authority Director say at a meeting about the new toll lane project in South Charlotte, “I’ve never been anywhere where toll lanes are popular.”
 Let’s quit electing people who like toll lanes.